zereal-ai/suparank/README.md

 ## Setup

-Before first use, run the setup script to configure the Airtable schema and create example tasks:
+Before first use, run the setup script to configure the Airtable schema and create example entries:
 ```bash
 python setup_airtable.py
 ```